commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

                 .join();
     ````
     By design, scaling the sync process should **not** be done by executing the batches themselves in parallel.
 However, it can be done either by:
-      - Changing the number of [max parallel requests](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L116) within the `sphereClient` configuration, which dictate how many requests the client can execute in parallel.
+      - Changing the number of [max parallel requests](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L116) within the `sphereClient` configuration.
+It defines how many requests the client can execute in parallel.
-      - or changing the draft [batch size](https://commercetools.github.io/commercetools-sync-java/v/v1.0.0-M14/com/commercetools/sync/commons/BaseSyncOptionsBuilder.html#batchSize-int-), which dictate how many drafts can one batch constitute.
+      - or changing the draft [batch size](https://commercetools.github.io/commercetools-sync-java/v/v1.0.0-M14/com/commercetools/sync/commons/BaseSyncOptionsBuilder.html#batchSize-int-).
+It defines how many drafts can one batch constitute.

     The current overridable default [configuration](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L45) of the `sphereClient`
     is the recommended good balance for stability and performance for the sync process.